SaeedMasoumi/sweep-gson/README.md

 ```

 - `addToRoot` only works If the root class is annotated with `SweepWrapper`.
-- Unlike `SweepUnwrapper`, There is no force mode available for `SweepWrapper`.
+- Unlike `SweepUnwrapper`, there is no force mode available for `SweepWrapper`.